-Poor body condition is reflective may indicate of animal welfare problems for individual layer pullets and laying hens.
+Poor body condition may indicate animal welfare problems for individual layer pullets and laying hens.
 At flock level, uneven body condition may be an indicator of poor animal welfare.
 Body condition can be evaluated using on-farm sampling methods for body weight or body condition scores [Gregory and Robins, 1998; Craig and Muir, 1996, Elson and Croxall, 2006; Keeling et al., 2003].
 The choice of sampling methods should take into account the fact that feather cover can mask actual body condition.